-The fall colors have not peaked yet in the Alpena area, but it is only a short time until this beautiful display of fall foliage occurs!
-When it does, grab your cameras and check out this list of some of the best places to see the shades of autumn, hand-picked by our Facebook fans.
+Grab your cameras and check out this list of some of the best places to see the shades of autumn in Alpena, hand-picked by our Facebook fans.

-Presque Isle– Heading north from Alpena on US-23 takes you to the land that was almost an island.
-With shining Grand Lake as it’s centerpiece, pull off the road on US-23 where it overlooks Grand Lake and Grand Island and enjoy the view.
+Heading north from Alpena on US-23 takes you to the land that was almost an island.
+With shining Grand Lake as its centerpiece, pull off the road on US-23 where it overlooks Grand Lake and Grand Island, and enjoy the view.
 Another pristine autumn spot in the Presque Isle area is the New Presque Isle Lighthouse.
 Take E. Grand Lake Rd. until you see the sign for the lighthouses.
 The tight road leading up to the lighthouse is lined with deciduous trees, making a handsome canopy of color above you.
-Climb to the top of the lighthouse for a 360 degree view of fall color from 109 ft. above ground level, with Grand Lake and Lake Huron both visible with shades of autumn sandwiched between these two glistening bodies of water.
+Climb to the top of the lighthouse for a 360-degree view of fall color from 109 ft. above ground level, with Grand Lake and Lake Huron both visible with shades of autumn sandwiched between these two glistening bodies of water.

 Do you know of other spots in the Alpena area with gorgeous fall color views?
-Please email us at email@example.com with tips and we’ll include them in an updated post.
+Please email firstname.lastname@example.org with tips and we’ll include them in an updated post.